atomist-skills/container-run-skill/README.md

 # How to configure

+1. **Select the trigger to run this skill**

+    You can select one or more triggers to start this skill.
+Refer to the [documentation](https://github.com/atomist-skills/container-run-skill/blob/master/docs/CONTRACT.md#trigger-payloads) on the various event payloads available.

 1. **Select the Docker image to run**

     ![Docker Image](docs/images/image.png)

-    This skill can run any public Docker image in response to a Git push.
+    This skill can run any public Docker image in response to a Git push or other triggers.

     Enter the complete Docker image name, eg. `ubuntu:latest` or `gcr.io/kaniko-project/executor:v0.19.0`.